Home H - panel (Right Side) - The Picture

 Then Helgi and his followers rode on their way, and

-48. Wind-helm: the sky; the bridge is Bifrost, the rainbow (cf. Grimnismol, 29).
+[48. wind-helm: the sky; the bridge is Bifrost, the rainbow (cf. Grimnismol, 29).
 Salgofnir ("Hall-Crower"): the cock Gollinkambi who awakes the gods and warriors for the last battle.]

 previous: The Inscription: Herh-os The Inscription: Herh-os Magie, Number and value of the runes next: Magie, Number and value of the runes

-Source: http://www.franks-casket.de Page Top Page Top © 2009 email
+Source: https://www.franks-casket.de Page Top Page Top © 2023 email